713 Votes

 XAMPP: How to set up SSL/HTTPS for local Projects

-Tutorial by Stefan Trost | Last update on 2024-04-14 | Created on 2018-03-16
+Tutorial by Stefan Trost | Last update on 2024-05-05 | Created on 2018-03-16

 In this tutorial, I would like to show you how to set up your XAMPP configuration in a way that you can access your local PHP projects via SSL and in the browser via an HTTPS URL.
 You can use that, for example, in the case that your online website is running over HTTPS and you want to use the same link structure also for testing.

 In my tutorial about setting up virtual domains, I had already explained the basics of how to define arbitrary domains with XAMPP and Apache, which can then point to a local directory in the XAMPP installation.
-After this setup, initially, all domains can only be accessed via HTTP in the browser.
+However, after this setup, initially, all domains can only be accessed via HTTP in the browser.
 In order to also allow URLs via HTTPS, the following steps are necessary additionally:

 1. Create Certificate